jouvelot/VCG_Stable/README.md

 # VCGs
-Formalizatio of Vickrey-Clarke-Groves auctions and mechanism
+Formalization of Vickrey-Clarke-Groves auctions and mechanism